Last updated on: May 29, 2026

 Founded in 1989, Medisca is a global leader in personalized medicine and pharmaceutical supply chain solutions, with a vast portfolio of over 2,000 products completed by a library of 10,000+ proprietary and customized medication formulas, expertise and services in pharmaceutical compounding, continuing healthcare education, analytical testing, and more.
 Providing finely-tuned solutions to diverse wellness sectors across the globe, Medisca is bridging the gaps in healthcare and empowering personalized wellness for all.

 Our primary customers are compounding pharmacies, wholesalers and hospitals.
-All products ordered by customers in Canada are delivered by Medisca. directly from our facilities located in Canada, and on occasion directly from Medisca’s facilities located in the United States.
+All products ordered by customers in Canada are delivered by Medisca directly from our facilities located in Canada, and on occasion directly from Medisca’s affiliated company and facilities located in the United States.
 In certain instances, products may be drop-shipped directly from the supplier or manufacturer to the customer.
 Maintenance services for certain electromechanical products are also available to our customers through service centers located in Canada, the United States and Australia.
-Sales of our products are performed through various offices of Medisca and remote workers located in Canada, the United States and Australia.
+Sales of our products are performed through various affiliates and offices of Medisca and remote workers located in Canada, the United States and Australia.
+This integrated distribution and service network supports Medisca’s global operations and reflects the scale and diversity of its supply chain.

 At Medisca, we have an unwavering commitment to quality, which is reflected in our meticulous sourcing, manufacturer qualification, and comprehensive product testing.
-To ensure the highest standards, we have established quality agreements with our API and Medical Device manufacturers, as well as with Contract Manufacturers who produce ready bases for our industry.
-All API and Medical Device Manufacturers are governed by regulatory bodies, against their licensed activities for compliance to good manufacturing practices and related quality standards.
+To ensure the highest standards, we have established quality agreements with our active pharmaceutical ingredient (API) and certain device manufacturers, as well as with contract manufacturers who produce ready bases for our industry.
+All API and medical device manufacturers are governed by regulatory bodies, their licensed activities for compliance with good manufacturing practices and related quality standards.

 Our supplier assessment form is a comprehensive assessment that evaluates key aspects of our suppliers' operations.
 The various forms cover essential information such as site compliance history with regulatory agencies, product specifications and supplier attestation to any changes in their establishment and any change that could reasonably affect the safety, performance or effectiveness of the product(s) purchased by Medisca.
 This thorough evaluation process helps us ensure that our suppliers meet our high standards for quality and compliance.